Stay the Course: There’s a Cost to Timing the Market

 Part of our job as your wealth advisor is to help you stay true to your investment strategy guidelines and discipline, both for your existing investments and for the cash you plan to invest over time.
 We don’t want to sell out of the equities you already own during this downturn, only to try to decide when to jump back in so we catch the rebound.
 On the contrary, we want to stay invested, the only sure-fire way to capture a recovery in prices.
 What’s more, we will want to prudently and incrementally add more to stock allocations as forward-looking returns look more and more attractive.
 With this strategy we hope to catch some of the best prices in this market cycle.
 The potential higher returns should bolster your financial situation in the years to come.

-If you have questions or wish to discuss, please contact your Smith & Howard Wealth Management advisor or Rob Kaercher at 404-879-3116 or by email here.
+If you have questions or wish to discuss, please contact your Smith and Howard Wealth Management advisor or Rob Kaercher at 404-879-3116 or by email here.